greenboxal/doggohub/doc/development/testing.md

 ## Factories

-GitLab uses [factory_girl] as a test fixture replacement.
+DoggoHub uses [factory_girl] as a test fixture replacement.

 - Factory definitions live in `spec/factories/`, named using the pluralization of their corresponding model (`User` factories are defined in `users.rb`).